troywill/emacs-org-mode-rails-bootstrap/twitter-bootstrap-step-by-step.md

         root 'home#index'

     Now, Rails will direct vistors to the application to home/index.
-We are ready to start the Rails application and incorporate Twitter Bootstap's stylesheets and JavaScript scripts.
+We are ready to start the Rails application and incorporate Twitter Bootstrap's stylesheets and JavaScript scripts.

 9.  [ ] Start the rails server